juhalehtonen/elm-playground/README.md

 - Writing long HTML as functions feels painful, but feels nicer when it is separated to functions
 - Largely a one-man-show with a BDFL (Benevolent dictator for life).
 Keeps things consistent but also locks the language up
-- JSON parsing, a very common task in everyday web apps, is quite annoying
-- Small community and package ecosystem, slow development cycles
+- Smallish community and package ecosystem, slow development cycles, limited tooling